Registration (tentatively) opens Sunday, November 1st, 2020 at 7a, Old Pueblo Time

 Epic Rides offers simple Flat-Fee Registration for the 24 Hours in the Old Pueblo presented by Tucson Medical Center.
 The costs below are what you see at checkout.
 In this case, “flat” is a good thing: no hidden fees, just…a good day on the bike.

-Flat Fee includes registration, camping, and donation.
-Does not include Late Waivers and RV’s
+Flat-Fee Registration includes initial registration, taxes, tent camping, and donation.
+Does not include Late Waivers, Transfers/Modifications, or RV’ Camping.

 6-10 Person Team

 |5 Person Co-Ed||$1,125.00||$1,250.00|